grinnell-cs/csc151-dh/_labs/www.md

 _Side A_

+Note: The person logged in to the MathLAN machine must be the same as the person whose CPanel site you will be using.

 a.
 In a Web browser, open [the reading on HTML and CSS](../readings/www).

 b.
 In a Web browser, open [some instructions for working with sites.grinnell.edu](../files/sites.grinnell.edu.pdf).